-Experiment No. Title of Experiment 1 Introduction to PROLOG programming, PROLOG platform.
+Sr. No. Title of Experiment 1 Introduction to PROLOG programming, PROLOG platform.
 "Hello World" program.
 2 Defining Clauses and Predicates, Variables, Anonymous Variables.
-3 Arithmetic Operators, Arithmetic Functions and Logical Operators (NOT, conjunction disjunction).
+3 Arithmetic Operators, Arithmetic Functions and Logical Operators (NOT, 3 conjunction disjunction).
 4 Binding Variables and Backtracking & Concept of Unification.
 5 Implementation of Recursion in PROLOG.
 6 Implementation of LIST and built-in predicates of LIST in PROLOG.
-7 Implementation of State-Space Searching Problem using PROLOG (Water-Jug or 8 Queens problem).
+7 Implementation of State-Space Searching Problem using PROLOG (Water-Jug or ' 8 Queens problem).
 8 Universal and Existential Quantifier Variables in PROLOG.
 9 Knowledge Base and Rule Base Creation for a specific domain in PROLOG.
 10 Implementation of Resolution process in PROLOG.
-11 Implementation of an Expert System for a particular domain.